 Combine your trip to Australia with a stopover in Asia.

-Beware of box jellyfish in the sea during wet season (Dec-Feb).
+Beware of box jellyfish in the sea during wet season (December to February).
 Stinger suits are provided if you intend to snorkel.

 Accommodation in Australia

-Australia is brimming with accommodation and you'll never be short of places to stay whether you prefer hostels or swanky city apartment.
-Find motels, farmstays and even boat houses to spend a night or two.
+Australia is brimming with accommodation and you'll never be short of places to stay whether you prefer hostels or a swanky city apartment.
+Finding accommodation is easy with motels, farmstays and even boat houses to spend a night or two.
 Booking.com offers BnBs and hotels from 3 star to the luxurious 5 star and even includes dorm rooms if you're travelling on a budget.
 You can also use HotelsCombined to find and compare accommodation rates in Australia.

 Guest houses are a sociable way of staying in family homes.
 Plus there’s Airbnb which connects you to unique travel experiences and isn’t just limited to staying in a local’s spare room.
 Save $20 off your first stay with this Airbnb link.

 Situated opposite the Central Railway Station and next to a bus stop, this hostel is in a great location to explore the city whether you want to go to Bondi Beach or the CBD.
 The staff are really friendly and accommodating, and will help with whatever you need.
 Plus, only guests are allowed in so it’s really safe.
-Plus there’s a restaurant and a terrace too.
-Choose from a female-only dorm, mixed dorm or private room
+There is also a restaurant and a terrace too.
+Choose from a female-only dorm, mixed dorm or private room.

 Located in the Central Business District (CBD), United Backpackers is in the perfect spot to explore the city of Melbourne.
-You’ll find lockers for your belongings, a manned reception which is open 24 hours and an onsite bar making it easy to find others to explore with.
+You’ll find lockers for your belongings and a manned reception which is open 24 hours.
+The onsite bar makes it easy to find others to explore with.
 They even have female only dorm rooms too.
 Prices start from £26 for a 12 bed dorm.

 If you are looking to socialise in Cairns, Calypso Inn is a great place to stay.
 They have a bar to meet others and a swimming pool to cool off from the Aussie heat.
 It is also close to the esplanade so you don’t have far to walk after a night out.
-You can arrange a shuttle from the airport too.
+They also arrange shuttles from the airport.
 Choose from a female only dorm, mixed dorm or a single room if you need your space.
 Prices from £15 for a dorm bed.

 Tours in Australia

 With Australia being such a sociable country, you’ll never be short of company travelling Australia alone.
-If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
+But if you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

+Adventures range from 3 days on the Great Ocean Road to 28 days for a complete Australia tour.
+Explore the east coast from Sydney to Cairns on a 16 day trip from £1849, travel the Red Centre to Adelaide from £639 for 8 days, or join others for a 3 Day Uluru Safari from £400.
 I have personally used G Adventures and recommend them as a solo female friendly company.
-Explore the east coast from Sydney to Cairns on a 16 day trip from £1849, travel the Red Centre to Adelaide from £639 for 8 days, or join others for a 3 Day Uluru Safari from £400.

 - Lets Go Surfing – Fancy a surfing lesson on Bondi beach?
-Check out this company.
+Check out Let's Go Surfing.